fkohl04/framework-performance/README.md

 #### Observations & Conclusions

 Again the result for the Spring service is very logical.
-With 100 requests per second, each taking 2 seconds to be processed all 200 threads will always be working.
+With 100 requests per second, each taking 2 seconds to be processed all 200 threads will always be blocked.
 When raising the delay any further, the service will not be able to respond to all clients.
-Interestingly Spring Reactive as an asynchronous framework that should be able to handle many tasks in parallel also got noticeably slower and later unresponsive at a delay of 6 seconds and higher.
-All other frameworks did not show a reaction at all.
+Interestingly Spring Reactive as an asynchronous framework should be able to handle many tasks in parallel, but also got noticeably slower and in the end unresponsive.
+All other frameworks did not exert a noticeable influence at all.

 ### 3. Resource consumption

 The resource consumption is a critical part of each service.
 When deploying to a cloud environment the consumed resources can be directly translated into costs.
-When working with on premise infrastructure it can occur that the available resources for the service are limited and I have to make sure that the service is able to work with these boundaries.
+When working with on premise infrastructure it can occur that the available resources for the service are limited and you have to make sure that the service is able to work within these boundaries.

-The Gatling client will call each service one after another with a certain rate of calls per second over three minutes.
+To test this, the Gatling client will call each service one after another with a certain rate of calls per second over three minutes.
 We are using [cadvisor](https://github.com/google/cadvisor) which exposes metrics about active containers as prometheus metrics, to compare the resource consumption of the different containers.
 Before each test we will restart all containers, so that the resource metrics are not influenced by earlier executions.
 Please note: For this very test we